corriander/thermodata/docs/design_overview.md

 ### CEA Interface

+Simply, the CEA interface needs to provide a mechanism for preparing input files, reading output files and calling the CEA program efficiently and cleanly.

+There are different ways in which the CEA program can be called:

-This is to be decided.
-The simplest implementation is a wrapper around the compiled executable.
-The next level is a source modification altering the requirements for preparing input files and parsing output files (e.g. reading from `STDIN` or `STDOUT`).
-Finally, a tight integration with Python might involve direct invocation of the FORTRAN subroutines, though this is somewhat new ground for me.
+  - The simplest implementation is a wrapper around the compiled executable.
+  - The next level is a source modification altering the requirements for preparing input files and parsing output files (e.g.  reading from `STDIN` or `STDOUT`).
+  - Finally, a tight integration with Python might involve direct invocation of the FORTRAN subroutines, though this is somewhat new ground for me.

 [CEA]: http://www.grc.nasa.gov/WWW/CEAWeb/index.htm